ModiFir3/team-profile-generator/README.md

   # Installation

   If you would like to use this application you will first need to to clone or download it.
-Once its on your local machine you will need to open your terminal and run -npm install.
+Once its on your local machine you will need to open your terminal and run -npm install to download all the necessary files for the application to work.

   # Usage

-  Once you have all the ncessary filesOnce all the files have been downloaded all you have to do is run in the termial -node index.js.
+  Once you have all the necessary filesOnce all the files have been downloaded all you have to do is run in the termial -node index.js.
 That will start the application and all you have to do is follow the prompts and you will have a team profile genereated for you once your finished.

   # License